eulers-secret/esp32-bme280-driver/README.md

 # BME280 Example

+I added the Apache 2.0 license, but because I have copied code from Bosch, the Apache license should only apply to what little original code there is here.

 This is a direct port of the BME280 sensor API from Bosch: https://github.com/BoschSensortec/BME280_driver

 Changes made to the driver are VERY minimal: